Which devices can I connect to the wireless network?

 A Wi-Fi adapter that supports 802.11g, 802.11a, or 802.11n signals

 Note: 802.11b-only devices are not supported.

 DHCP (Dynamic Host Configuration Protocol) enabled, for obtaining IP configuration information

 - An operating system and wireless drivers that support:

 - 802.1x authentication (also commonly called WPA-Enterprise or WPA2-Enterprise)

 - EAP-PEAPv0 (outer auth)/MSCHAPv2 (inner auth) or EAP-TTLS (outer auth)/MSCHAPv2 (inner auth)

-All connections to the campus network, regardless of wired or wireless, must also support the following (all of which are installed and enabled by default on modern operating systems):
+All connections to the campus network, must also support the following technologies (all of which are installed and enabled by default on modern operating systems):